skip to main content

 How does a nonprofit become tax exempt?

-Simply forming a nonprofit does not grant tax exemption.
+Simply forming a nonprofit online does not grant tax exemption.
 Nonprofits must file for tax-exempt status with the IRS.
 Upon being reviewed, the agency will decide whether or not to grant tax-exempt status.

 Our filing experts can help you to start enjoying the benefits of forming a nonprofit corporation today for just $99 plus state fees.
 Click here to get started.